 The Project

 Chris’s Crash was a 2D pinball-inspired action game based on the classic Devil’s Crush, reimagined with boss battles and side rooms.
-Each boss was based on one of our instructors at the CMU summer program, each with unique attacks and AI states.
+We aimed to capture the high-energy retro arcade aesthetic through pixel art, allowing for rapid interaction.
+The game featured bosses based on instructors at the CMU summer program, each with unique attacks and AI.

 What I Learned

 This project taught me the value of rapid iteration and working with talented artists who could keep pace.
-The biggest challenge I ran into was balancing the physics and making the bosses both This project taught me the value of iteration speed and working with talented artists who could keep pace.
-The biggest technical challenge was balancing the physics and making boss behavior both interesting and readable.
-If I revisited it, I’d add polish and tweak collision precision, but overall, this was where I learned how fast a team can move when everyone’s aligned and competent.
+The biggest challenge I ran into was balancing the physics and making the bosses both interesting and readable.
+If I revisited it, I’d add polish and tweak collision precision, but overall, I learned how fast a team can move when everyone has an aligned vision and are skilled in their trade.

 Why I did this project

-For this project, we were assigned to reinterpret the retro game Devil’s Crush, we loved how unique and intense it was.
-Our take expanded on those ideas while honoring the original design.
-It was about pushing a classic concept forward without losing what made it special in the first place.
+For this project, we were assigned to reinterpret the retro game Devil’s Crush.
+We loved how unique and intense it was.
+Our take expanded on those themes while honoring the original design.
+It was about innovating on the brilliant game without losing what made it special in the first place.